 Causes of drug addiction

 Several factors contribute to drug addiction.
-But we will discuss the two main factors identified as the significant factors.
+However, we will discuss the two main factors identified as significant factors.

 Immediate Environment – Environmental factors such as the family, social groups, peer pressure, etc., play vital roles in drug addiction.

 Genetic – Once you commence the usage of a particular drug, the influence of gene traits can hasten the process of addiction.

 There are some contributing factors to drug addiction.
 However, we will discuss a few of the contributing factors in this section: